Palestine Research Center: History

 At its peak, at least 40 researchers (Note: Rona Sela states that it had 80 researchers (Sela 2018).) were employed, who produced, mainly in Arabic but also in French and English, over 300 publications.
 The researchers were supported by a further 40 personnel.
 Anis Sayigh, a Lebanese Palestinian who had obtained a doctorate from Cambridge University in Middle Eastern Studies in 1964, (Note: According to Jadaliyya, Sayigh had been 'the target of several assaults by Israeli intelligence while he headed the research center.
 The center was also subject to these Israeli attacks during this period as it suffered a bomb explosion in 1971.
 In 1972, and after several months had passed since Ghassan Kanafani's assassination, a parcel bomb exploded in Sayigh's hands.
 His finger had to be amputated and he suffered from hearing impairment.
 In late 1974, the center was hit with rockets which caused severe material damage.
 Submitted his resignation from the research center in February 1976 where it was turned down until March of the following year.'
 (Jadaliyya 2014)) replaced his brother Fayiz as director in 1966, a position he held until 1977.
 He submitted his resignation in 1976, but stayed on to direct the institute for another year until his successor, Sabri Jiryis appointed that year, could relieve him.
 Jiryis, a Hebrew-speaking Palestinian with a degree in law from Hebrew University, had left Israel in 1970 after being subjected to two successive periods of administrative detention.
 In the period of transition, the center was run by the Palestinian poet Mahmoud Darwish (1977-1978).
-At the time its contents were plundered Constantin Zureiq professor emeritus at the American University of Beirut, presided as chairman of institute's board while Dr. Walid Khalidi, a visiting professor at Harvard University, was secretary.
+At the time its contents were plundered, Constantin Zureiq, professor emeritus at the American University of Beirut, presided as chairman of the institute's board while Dr. Walid Khalidi, a visiting professor at Harvard University, was secretary.